petrosDemetrakopoulos/flight-passengers-prediction/README.md

 The results from the classifiers mentioned above are finally merged with a Voting Classifier that uses a soft voting policy.

-Note: Due to the really small amount of data (just 8.900 training records) we decided **not to use neural networks** for this problem because they need more data to work correctly and provide reliable results.
+Note: Due to the small amount of data (just 8.900 training records) we decided **not to use neural networks** for the final solution we submitted as the results we got were suboptimal.
+They just need more data to work correctly and provide reliable results.